SonySemiconductorSolutions/aitrios-sdk-vision-sensing-app/README.md

 - [Read This First](https://developer.aitrios.sony-semicon.com/en/documents/read-this-first)

 ## Security
-Before using Codespaces, please read the Site Policy of GitHub and understand the usage conditions.
+Before using Codespaces, please read and understand the GitHub Codespaces Terms and Conditions.

 ## AI Ethics
 This SDK is optimized for use with Sony's AITRIOS™ (https://developer.aitrios.sony-semicon.com/edge-ai-sensing/).
 If you are willing to take part in the AITRIOS and use services provided through AITRIOS, you must sign up with https://developer.aitrios.sony-semicon.com/edge-ai-sensing/ and comply with AITRIOS Terms of Use and other applicable terms of use in addition to the license terms of this SDK.

 AITRIOS is a one-stop platform that provides tools and environments to facilitate software and application development and system construction.

 Sony, with the aim of utilizing AI technology to enrich people's life styles and contribute to the development of society, Sony will pursue accountability and transparency while actively engaging in dialogue with stakeholders.
 Sony will continue to promote responsible AI in order to maintain the trust of products and services by stakeholders.

 Users of this SDK should refer to and understand our thoughts and initiatives about AI.
 You can learn more here, including Sony Group AI Ethics Guidelines. https://www.sony.com/en/SonyInfo/sony_ai/responsible_ai.html

 ## Versioning

-This repository aims to adhere to Semantic Versioning 2.0.0.
+This repository aims to adhere to [Semantic Versioning 2.0.0](https://semver.org/spec/v2.0.0.html).

 ## Branch

 See the "**Release Note**" from [**Releases**] for this repository.

-Each release is generated in the main branch.
-Pre-releases are generated in the develop branch.
+Each release is generated in the `main` branch.
+Pre-releases are generated in the `develop` branch.
 Releases will not be provided by other branches.